leavesofgrass/elisp/README.md

 * Package repositories ([GNU ELPA](https://elpa.gnu.org/) and [MELPA](https://melpa.org/))

 ### load-theme.el
-(An elisp file to load all the bits of my theme.)
+(An elisp file to load UI tweaks and all the bits of my theme.)

+* Hide menu-bar, tool-bar and scroll-bar
+* Y or N for Yes or No dialogs
+* UTF-8 Encoding
 * Activate `doom-vibrant` from [doom-themes](https://github.com/hlissner/emacs-doom-themes) (with `doom-modeline-mode`, `doom-themes-neotree`, `doom-themes-org`, `doom-themes-treemacs`, `doom-themes-visual-bell`)